 Bank of America, one of the five banks in the $25 billion settlement with the government over foreclosure practices, has struck a side deal that will allow it to reduce penalties in return for bigger cuts to borrowers’ mortgage balances.
 Bank of America will make deeper and broader cuts than other banks, which will allow it to avoid as much as $850 million in penalties and give more than 200,000 financially strapped households the opportunity to sharply reduce their mortgage balances.

 Bank of America could be far from clear of securities claims over the scandal under a ruling allowing a mortgage-backed securities investor to press allegations over suspect mortgage documents.
 A U.S. District Judge in Los Angeles refused to dismiss federal and state securities claims alleging BofA and its Countrywide unit failed to properly assign loans and deliver their files to MBS trusts.

 The 2nd District Court of Appeal has entered an opinion in favor of a foreclosing bank.
 The opinion states that the trial court should have allowed plaintiff to amend the complaint in their foreclosure action where the Plaintiff sought to amend its foreclosure complaint to add a count to re-establish a lost promissory note.
 Unable under penalty of perjury to verify the alleged facts were true, the Plaintiff added the qualifying language “to the best of my knowledge and belief.”
-The trial court relied on inapplicable case law imposing a more stringent standard than the verification rule requires.

 A controversial measure to speed up foreclosures was not passed as the lawmaker session ended.
 The proposal would have accelerated foreclosure proceedings on abandoned properties and made it easier for lenders to complete proceedings when both parties agreed to end the process.
 For consumers, the bill would have reduced the length of time lenders could go after a borrower following a foreclosure sale from five years to one year.